hekonsek/smolok/documentation.md

     smolok spark start worker --master=spark://mysparkmaster.com:7077

-You can also specify to which interface Spark master should bind to (default is `localhost`) by using `--master-interface`
+You can also use `--host` option to specify the hostname on which given Spark node should listen on (default is `localhost`):
-option:

-    smolok spark start master --master-interface=myspark.com
+    smolok spark start master --host=myspark.com

+The same option works for worker nodes as well:

+        smolok spark start worker --master=spark://mysparkmaster.com:7077 --host=myworkernode.com

 ### Submitting job into Spark cluster